slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Powerful people give freely, buying influence rather than things.

-The best way to learn complex behaviors is via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.
-After the behaviour is learnt, continuous reinforcement should become intermitent reinforcement.
+We learn complex behaviors via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.
+After the behaviour is learnt, continuous reinforcement becomes intermitent reinforcement.

 However, the people who love you most can care less about how much money you make or what gifts you can send them.
-What they really want is your time, presence and attention.
+What they really want is your presence and attention.

 ### On punishments